liyanage/xcode-text-macros/README.md

 [BBEdit](http://www.barebones.com/products/bbedit/) uses for its clippings.

 Xcode’s macro system is very powerful.
-The first step to harnessing that power for your daily coding is to start using what’s already there, the built-in macros:
+The first step to harnessing that power for your daily coding is to start using the macros that are already in Xcode:

 * Assigning keyboard shortcuts to the most often used ones is *highly* recommended, especially to get one of the coolest macro features,